usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/21/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `1d1d97cf4c83d7f4bed5a6e0c6a27b89`
-- :material-text: **Run description:** We train a model to identify the named entities We use Wikipedia to verify whether the target entities satisfy the constraints specified in the narratives.
+- :material-text: **Run description:** We use Wikipedia to verify whether the target entities satisfy the constraints specified in the narratives.

 ---
 #### KMR2PU